Menu

 Situation 5: Kenya

-The Court opened an investigation in Kenya in 2010 regarding the 2007/2008 post-election violence in the country.
+After authorization from the Pre-Trial Chamber, the ICC Prosecutor opened an investigation proprio motu in Kenya in 2010 regarding the 2007/2008 post-election violence.

 Situation 6: Libya